CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

   ![Example Repo](/assets/imgs/example.png)

 ### Method 2:
-To upload data with methhod 2, users need to do following steps:
+To upload data with method 2, users need to do following steps:

 * Go to [CSCRC-SCREED](https://github.com/CSCRC-SCREED) and login.
 * Click repositories on the top and select the repository with name "Sample".